aj-stein/conmotion/docs/architecture.md

 #### Cloud Infrastructure Provider

 A cloud infrastructure provider uses bespoke asset management system(s) predominantly for internal use.
 The provider's staff can use a Transparency Service as a high-fidelity replica of the asset management system(s) data, tracking changes over time, or as the canonical source of inventory.
-The provider's staff will integrate inventory management automation to create new entries into the append-only log of the Transparency Service, adding digitally signed records one-by-one for the provisioning and deprovisioning of all systems in the infrastructure.
-The most recent record embeds a linkage by hash to the previous record in the append-only log.
-Staff can check the most recent record to now the latest changes or "replay the log" with the fully exported data of the append-only log to understand all changes over time and compose a realistic model of the services monitored.
+The provider's staff will integrate inventory management automation to create new entries into the Append-only Log of the Transparency Service, adding digitally signed records one-by-one for the provisioning and deprovisioning of all systems in the infrastructure.
+The most recent record embeds a linkage by hash to the previous record in the Append-only Log.
+Staff can check the most recent record to now the latest changes or "replay the log" with the fully exported data of the Append-only Log to understand all changes over time and compose a realistic model of the services monitored.

 #### Cloud Infrastructure Customer